artpolikarpov/fotorama/src/partials/documents/use/lazy-load/index.html.md

-Browsers load image even if it’s removed with JavaScript.
-All images in example below will be downloaded right away:
+Browsers load images even if they are removed with JavaScript.
+All images in the example below will be downloaded right away:

 	<div class="fotorama">
 	  <img src="1.jpg">